akohta/emf_mie_ms/README.md

    This executable calcluates Mie coefficients, outputs them to binary file with the specified file name.
    This program searches for a sphere datafile in current directory using the default datafile name "msphr.txt".
    As a simple representation of the analysis model, the nodes used for the surface integral are output as point cloud data.
-   In this case, the file "ex.particles" is output, and the visualization result is "ex_particle.png" ( using Paraview ).
+   In this case, the file "ex.particles" is output, and the visualization result is "ex_particle.png" ( using ParaView ).

 3. type './example1.out' with a argument of datafile name.
    For example, './example1.out ex.dat'.